Manasa-Ganapati-Naik/my-project/README.md

 # Machine Learning

+## Title
+Automatic Drafting of Legal Filings Based on Case Metadata

 ## Problem Statement
 Design and build an AI-powered system that can automatically generate draft legal filings — such as motions, petitions, complaints, or affidavits — using structured case metadata.